gopheracademy/gopheracademy-web/content/advent-2015/glow-map-reduce-for-golang.md

 # Final words

 Glow is simple, but powerful.
-Setting up Glow cluster is super easy.
+Setting up a Glow cluster is super easy.
 A simple piece of code is all you need to run distributedly.

 Conceptually, we just use Go's channels to connect to a flow.